DubFriend/jquery.repeater/README.md

 <script>
 	$(document).ready(function () {
 		$('.repeater').repeater({
-			// optional
+			// (Optional)
+			// "defaultValues" sets the values of added items.
+The keys of
-			// Can set added inputs to a default value by the inputs name
+            // defaultValues refer to the value of the input's name attribute.
-			// attribute.
-If a default value is not specified, then all inputs
+            // If a default value is not specified for an input, then it will
-			// with name attributes will have their values cleared.
+            // have its value cleared.
 			defaultValues: {
-                'textarea-input': 'foo'
+                'text-input': 'foo'
             },
-            // optional
+            // (Optional)
-            // called just after an item is added.
-The item is hidden at this
+            // "show" is called just after an item is added.
+The item is hidden
-            // point.
-If a show callback is not given the item will have
+            // at this point.
+If a show callback is not given the item will
-            // $(this).show() called on it.
+            // have $(this).show() called on it.
             show: function () {
                 $(this).slideDown();
             },
-            // optional
+            // (Optional)
-            // Called when a user clicks a delete item button.
-This allows
+            // "hide" is called when a user clicks on a data-repeater-delete
+            // element.
+The item is still visible.  "hide" is passed a function
+            // as its first argument which will properly remove the item.
-            // for the opportunity for a confirmation step, or to send a delete
+            // "hide" allows for a confirmation step, to send a delete request
-            // request to the server, etc.  If a hide callback is not given
+            // to the server, etc.  If a hide callback is not given the item
-            // the item will be deleted.
+            // will be deleted.
             hide: function (deleteElement) {
                 if(confirm('Are you sure you want to delete this element?')) {
                     $(this).slideUp(deleteElement);